Narnach/torm/README.md

   * We gather all rules, then filter irrelevant rules based on environment conditions
   * Because rules are stored in order of priority, the first rule remaining is the one that applies the best.

+## Development / testing

+This project uses minitest.
+Local development:

+* Checkout the project
+* `bundle install` to install all development gems.
+* `rake test` to run the tests.

 ## Versioning

 Torm tries to follow Semantic Versioning 2.0.0, this means that given a version number MAJOR.MINOR.PATCH, it will increment the: